FNNDSC/chrisreloaded/README.md

 ### Change log ###

-current - **r1.2**
+Current - **r1.2**
-* get rid of deprecated chb-fsdev and chb-fsstable
+* Get rid of deprecated chb-fsdev and chb-fsstable
-* add version in configuration file and in footer
+* Add chris version in configuration file and in footer

 2013 03 15 - **r1.1**